Jbirch-Git/Jbirch-Homelab/OSPF/ASBR-Redistribution/ASBR-Redistribution Lab.md

 # Create Prefix-list

-First lets create a prefix list. (you can also use an access-list but I prefer a prefix-list for route-maps)
+First lets create a prefix list. (you can also use an access-list I will demo that at the end of the lab)
 R2:
 conf t
 ip prefix-list no5 deny 5.5.5.0/24